ONLINE therapy ACROSS IlLinois, iowA & michigan

 Stop repeating the argument and start reaching the person.

 In our work together, I use Emotionally Focused Therapy (EFT), a proven approach that helps couples move out of stuck patterns and back into connection.
-In EFT, we don’t necessarily focus on who’s right, handing out blame, or trying to “fix” your partner.
-The focus is understanding the cycle you get pulled into — what happens between you when stress hits, feelings get big, or someone starts to feel alone, rejected, or unsafe.
+In EFT, we don’t spend time deciding who is right and wrong, assigning blame, or trying to “fix” your partner.
+Instead, we focus on understanding the cycle you get pulled into — the predictable loop of reactions that happen when stress hits or someone starts to feel alone, rejected, or hurt.

-Those aren’t “problem-solving” issues, those are emotional safety issues.
+Those aren’t problem-solving issues, they are emotional safety issues.

 We’ll slow down and look at real moments from your relationship so you can see what’s really underneath the conflict — what each of you is needing, and how you’re reaching for each other in ineffective ways.
 From there, I’ll help you practice new ways of responding that create more emotional safety, trust, and closeness.